5 tips to beat hay fever

 Most pharmacies have antihistamines and special nasal sprays, such as Beconase, to treat or prevent hay fever.

 Antihistamines block the body's ability to launch a defensive response to pollen particles, while nasal sprays can prevent nasal passages from becoming inflamed due to pollen exposure.
-With maintained regular use, these medicines can reduce the development and duration of your symptoms.
+With regular use, these medicines can reduce the development and duration of your symptoms.

 If you still suffer from symptoms while using over-the-counter hay fever medicines, contact your GP.
 They may be able to offer alternative treatments for your symptoms, including immunotherapy or prescription-strength medication.
-If you find your asthma symptoms flare up during hay fever season, you can speak to your asthma nurse about advice.
+If you find your asthma symptoms flare up during hay fever season, you can speak to your asthma nurse for advice.

 Customer Service